Going green with digital signage isn’t just a trend you follow to get in with the cool kids (aka your competitors).

 Going green with digital signage saves acres and acres of trees

 Check out the following horrifying facts.
 If you work in an office, you each use 10,000 sheets of copy paper a year on average.
 However 45% of paper ends up in the circular file (aka the trash can) by the end of the day.
-We’re killing forests like crazy here, people.
+We’re killing forests uncontrollably here, people.
 And it’s got to stop.

 Digital signage doesn’t waste electricity

 In fact, it’s energy efficient.
 And it’s all about the tech.
-LED and LCD screens help you go green because of their low energy consumption.
+LED digital signage and LCD screens help you go green because of their low energy consumption.
 Depending on size, most use 40-80 Watts per hour, while the price per kWh in the US averages $0.12.
 Your total?
 About $2.34 per month.
 So much less than paper.
 And you can make sure you purchase energy efficient digital signage displays by checking the Energy Guide first.

 Going green with digital signage gets your labor costs down and employee satisfaction up

 Ever wonder how much time employees waste looking for paper documents in the office?
 About 30-40% of their time.
 What a colossal waste of your money and their intelligence and talent.
 And sure, digital signage can’t be the place to store all your documents because it’s just not built for that.
 But it can certainly display important memos, flyers, stats and financial info.
 Of course you’ll tell me that email is another way of getting info distributed to the right people, there’s a handy dandy search function and it’s free.
 But everyone’s bombarded with so many emails each day, there’s no guarantee the important emails will get read.